Adam Optimizer

 Governance Relevance

 Optimizer details belong in serious model documentation.
-Training reports should state the optimizer family, major hyperparameters, weight-decay behavior, learning-rate schedule, precision, gradient clipping, and distributed optimizer strategy when those details affect reproducibility, safety evaluation, or claims about capability.
+Training reports should state the optimizer family, framework class, framework version or commit, major hyperparameters, parameter groups, weight-decay behavior, learning-rate schedule, warmup, batch size, gradient accumulation, precision, loss scaling, gradient clipping, distributed optimizer strategy, offload or paging behavior, and optimizer-state checkpoint rules when those details affect reproducibility, safety evaluation, or claims about capability.

 For audits, optimizer choice matters because it is part of the causal chain from data and objective to model behavior.
-Post-training runs that optimize preferences, rewards, refusals, or reasoning traces can produce different behavioral artifacts depending on optimizer and schedule.
+Post-training runs that optimize preferences, rewards, refusals, tool use, or reasoning traces can produce different behavioral artifacts depending on optimizer and schedule.
+A model card or system card that describes only the base model while hiding the post-training optimizer recipe leaves a real governance gap.

 For infrastructure governance, Adam's memory footprint illustrates a broader point: AI capability is shaped by software state as well as chips.
 Parameters, gradients, activations, optimizer state, KV cache, and checkpoints all compete for memory and define what can be trained or served.